Frequently Asked Questions

 Now that John Pickett and Julia, Lady Fieldhurst are together, is this the end of the series?

 No. I do have a definite cut-off point for the series (unless, of course, John & Julia deem otherwise), but we won't be there for some time yet.
-I envision the series as running to about a dozen titles, give or take one or two.
+I envision the series as running to about a dozen titles.
 Even afterwards, I have a couple of ideas for spin-off trilogies/mini-series.
 And a somewhat older John Pickett might make a cameo appearance in a Regency romance, although the groundwork has not yet been laid for that book.
 (Hint: It will involve Susannah Hollingshead from A Dead Bore, with a hero who has not yet been introduced.)

 Are there any more books about Ethan Brundy of The Weaver Takes a Wife?

 Yes, there are!
 This wasn’t a planned series, as the John Pickett mysteries were; it’s just that by the time I finished The Weaver Takes a Wife, I loved Ethan Brundy so much, I wasn’t ready to stop writing about him!
 So that one novel turned into a trilogy:

 - The Weaver Takes a Wife

 - The Desperate Duke (Available December 15, 2018)

 A very young (age 20) Ethan Brundy also makes an appearance in the John Pickett novella "Waiting Game."

 Are you the one who wrote Wrong-Way Romance?

 Yes, that’s me!
 In fact, Wrong-Way Romance was my first published novel.
 It was #176 in Bantam’s long-running Sweet Dreams series.
 I eventually wrote four more Sweet Dreams titles before the line folded in 1995.